in ,

 A recent surgical treatment, sleeve gastrectomy offers weight loss, metabolic benefits, and surgical risks in between procedures.

-In patients with T1D, sleeve gastrectomy may be an effective choice for postoperative glycemic management and lowering the risk of hypoglycemia since it is thought to result in a more predictable absorption of carbs and fat-soluble nutrients [ref].
+In patients with Type 1 diabetes, sleeve gastrectomy may be an effective choice for postoperative glycemic management and lowering the risk of hypoglycemia since it is thought to result in a more predictable absorption of carbs and fat-soluble nutrients [Ref].

 Most obesity-related comorbidities, including hypertension, dyslipidemia, sleep apnea, GERD, liver steatosis, and musculoskeletal issues, are resolved or improved after bariatric surgery.